Menu

 Vice President - Elected to three (3) year term (Vice President, President, Past President)

-Treasurer - Elected to two (2) year term
+Web Administrator - Elected to a two (2) year term

-For more information, please contact Mike Powell, Past President and Election Committee Chair.
+For more information, please contact Gail Jorgenson, Past President and Election Committee Chair.

 Powered by Wild Apricot Membership Software